seaman2000/Regex/README.md

 - Processing matches and building program logic
 - Real-world style parsing problems

-### Bonus Exercise
+### Bonus Exercises
-The **Bonus Exercise** tasks are optional but more challenging problems that help deepen the understanding of regex and problem solving.
+The **Bonus Exercises** are optional but more challenging problems that help deepen the understanding of regex and problem solving.

 They usually require:
 - More advanced regex patterns